Pratt & Whitney F100: Development

-Design and variants
+Variants

 The F100 is a twin spool, axial flow, afterburning turbofan engine.
 It has a 3-stage fan driven by a two-stage low-pressure turbine and a 10-stage compressor driven by a two-stage high-pressure turbine.
-The initial F100-PW-100 variant generates nearly 24000 lbf of thrust in full afterburner and weights approximately 3000 lb, achieving its target thrust-to-weight ratio of 8 and providing the F-15 with its desired thrust-to-weight ratio of greater than 1:1 at combat weight.
+The initial F100-PW-100 variant generates nearly 24000 lbf of thrust in full afterburner and weighs approximately 3000 lb, achieving its target thrust-to-weight ratio of 8 and providing the F-15 with its desired thrust-to-weight ratio of greater than 1:1 at combat weight.

-F100-PW-100
+PW-100/200

-The F100-100 first flew in an F-15 Eagle in 1972 with a maximum continuous power rating of 12410 lbf, military power of 14690 lbf, and afterburning thrust of 23930 lbf with 5-minute limit.
+The F100-PW-100 first flew in an F-15 Eagle in 1972 with a maximum continuous power rating of 12410 lbf, military power of 14690 lbf, and afterburning thrust of 23930 lbf with 5-minute limit.
 Due to the advanced nature of engine stemming from ambitious performance goals, numerous problems were encountered in its early days of service including high wear, stalling and "hard" afterburner starts.
 These "hard" starts could be caused by failure of the afterburner to start or by extinguishing after start, in either case the large jets of jet fuel were lit by the engine exhaust resulting in high pressure waves causing the engine to stall; these stagnation stalls usually occurred at high Mach and high altitude, and could seriously damage the turbine if the condition was not corrected.
-The problems were partially contributed by pilots making much more abrupt throttle changes than previous fighters and engines due to the excess thrust available.
+The problems were contributed by pilots making much more abrupt throttle changes than previous fighters and engines due to the excess thrust available.
 Early problems were eventually solved by the development of the F100-PW-220 in the early 1980s, which the -100 could be upgraded to.

-F100-PW-200

-The F-16 Fighting Falcon entered service with the F100-200; compared to the -100, the -200 has some additional redundancies for single-engine reliability and almost identical thrust ratings.
-In particular, a "proximate splitter" was introduced on the -200 that reduced the severity of the high pressure waves from "hard" afterburner starts.
+The F-16 Fighting Falcon entered service with the F100-PW-200; compared to the -100, the -200 had some additional redundancies for single-engine reliability as well as almost identical thrust ratings.
+In particular, a "proximate splitter" — an extension of the internal casing behind the fan that splits the core and bypass airflow — was introduced on the -200 that reduced the severity of the high pressure waves from "hard" afterburner starts.
 This greatly reduced the rate of stagnation stalls, and the -200 on the F-16 saw much better reliability than the -100 on the F-15, although some of the issues from the -100 remained.
-Similarly, these problems were eventually solved by the F100-PW-220, which the -200 could be upgraded to as well.
+Similarly, these problems were eventually solved by the F100-220, which the -200 could be upgraded to as well.